The following information can be found on this page:

 Definition: NCAA Division I subdivision based on the football team’s competitive classification as of the last reporting year in the spending database.

 Explanation: The NCAA subdivision reported on profile pages is the most recent level of competition within the NCAA Division I, either: FBS (Football Bowl Subdivision), FCS (Football Championship Subdivision), or Division I - No Football.
 For institutions that switched subdivisions during the period covered in this database, data are counted in the subdivision in which an institution participated during each fiscal year.
 For example, the institutional profile for the University of South Dakota (USD) shows it as a member of FCS.
-However, data are not reported for the USD prior to the 2009 (academic/fiscal year 2008-09) when USD was a member of NCAA Division II.
+However, data are not reported for the USD prior to the 2009 (academic/fiscal year 2008-09) when the USD was a member of NCAA Division II.

 FBS and FCS subdivisions have different scholarship, scheduling, and sports sponsorship requirements.
 An FBS institution must sponsor 16 varsity intercollegiate sports while other Division I institutions must sponsor only 14 sports.
 FBS institutions must award greater amounts of athletic student aid and meet stricter home football attendance benchmarks than FCS programs.